ucnl/ucnl.github.io/documentation/EN/RedPhone/RedPhone_OS_Specification_en.md

 ## DESCRIPTION

-The RedPhone-OS underwater wireless telephone station provides voice messages over the water surface and divers.
-The device supports standard frequency bands and is compatible with most similar systems.
+The RedPhone-OS Wireless underwater telephone provides voice transmission between the surface station and the divers.
+The device supports standard frequency bands and is compatible with most other systems.
+The device is made in a shockproof plastic case, the dashboard is made of high-grade 3 mm stainless steel with inscriptions applied by laser engraving.
+The built-in power supply consists of lithium-iron-phosphate batteries, which operate at low temperatures and more than 1000 charge-discharge cycles.

 <div style="page-break-after: always;"></div>